University of California, San Diego

 Conference on Learning Theory (COLT), 2015.

-PAC-Bayes Iterated Logarithm Bounds for Martingale Mixtures. [arXiv]Any mixture of random walks with high probability stays within an optimally characterized range of its mean according to a known prior distribution, at all times along its sample path, and with respect to all posterior distributions.
+PAC-Bayes Iterated Logarithm Bounds for Martingale Mixtures. [arXiv]Any mixture of stochastic processes with high probability stays within an optimally characterized range of its conditional mean, at all times along its sample path, and with respect to all posterior distributions.

-Sharp Finite-Time Iterated-Logarithm Martingale Concentration. [arXiv]Any random walk with high probability stays within a narrow, optimally characterized range of its mean, at all times along its sample path.
+Sharp Finite-Time Iterated-Logarithm Martingale Concentration. [arXiv]Any stochastic process with high probability stays within a narrow, optimally characterized range of its conditional mean, at all times along its sample path.

 Submitted to The Annals of Probability, 2015.